Are Child Support Payments Fixed Once Established by the Court?

 It is always in your best interests to report changes when they occur, regardless of whether they will benefit you or the other parent.
 The important thing to remember, is both parents are equally responsible for the financial support of their minor children.

-It is highly recommended to obtain assistance from an experienced Toronto family law firm, like Kain & Ball Family Law Lawyers, since child support review proceedings are sometimes as emotional and stressful as the initial divorce proceedings.
+It is highly recommended to obtain assistance from an experienced Toronto family law firm, like Kain & Ball Family Law Lawyers Toronto, since child support review proceedings are sometimes as emotional and stressful as the initial divorce proceedings.
 Contact our law firm today at 647-499-4888 for further questions about child support, child custody and child visitation modifications, or assistance in requesting a review to modify existing orders.